swent-epfl/mvp-prd/template/7-functional_requirements.md

 # Functional Requirements

 1. **User Authentication**: Users must be able to authenticate into their account to user the app.
-For this, we use pre-existing infrastructure, such as google authentication.
+For this, we use pre-existing infrastructure, such as Google Sign-in or other common OAuth providers.

 2. **Post Creation**: Users must be able to create posts containing text.
 These posts will have embedded location data.